Was It Med-Mal? North Carolina Laws Decide

-We trust doctors with a lot.
-We trust them with our health, our injuries, and our lives.
+Determining whether a poor outcome was medical malpractice (med-mal) can be difficult, but the laws in North Carolina can help you objectively decide.
+We trust doctors with our health, our injuries, and our lives.
 However, doctors are still people capable of making mistakes.
 Some of these mistakes are forgivable, but many can be life-altering.
-If the negligence, violation, or negative effects of medical care have caused significant damages on your life, you may be a victim of medical malpractice (or as us lawyers like to say: med-mal) and entitled to compensation.
+If the effects of negligence or inadequate medical care have caused you significant damages, you may be a victim of medical malpractice (or, as we lawyers like to say, med-mal) and entitled to compensation.

-Understanding medical malpractice can be confusing, so let Miller Law Group walk through it with you.
+Understanding North Carolina’s medical malpractice laws can be confusing, so let Miller Law Group walk through it with you.

 • Violated standard of care.
 The medical standard of care is what the healthcare field deems as acceptable medical treatment.
 It is the reasonable care of a patient as is consistent among other professionals in the medical field.
 If treatment or care falls outside these realms, negligence can be established.

 • Negligent care caused an injury.
-In order for a medical malpractice claim to be legitimate, a patient must prove they sustained an injury that wouldn’t have occurred in the absence of negligence.
+For a medical malpractice claim to be legitimate, a patient must prove they sustained an injury that wouldn’t have occurred in the absence of negligence.
 A key point to remember: negligence must be a factor in causing injury.
-If a patient sustains an injury without negligence or negligence didn’t cause the injury, there is no case for medical malpractice.
+If a patient sustains an injury without negligence, or harm didn’t occur, there is no case for medical malpractice.

 • The injury produced significant damages.
 Logistically speaking, the process of a medical malpractice lawsuit is extremely expensive.
-Between medical experts, testimonies, and legal fees – these cases rack up some costs.
-Therefore, in order for a medical malpractice lawsuit to be viable, the injury must have significant damages associated with it.
-Some examples of this are disability, loss of income, unusual pain, suffering, and/or significant future medical bills.
+Between medical experts, testimonies, and legal fees—these cases rack up some costs.
+Therefore, in order for a medical malpractice lawsuit to be viable, the injury must have significant associated damages from a disability, loss of income, unusual pain, suffering, and/or significant future medical bills.

 • Failure to diagnose an illness